stevejj9403/stevejj9403/README.md

 Student, Researcher, and Aspiring Software Engineer
 ---------------------------------------------------

-I'm a sophomore studying Computer Science and Applied Mathematics at Vanderbilt University.
-I am a student researcher in the [Maple Lab](https://my.vanderbilt.edu/maple-lab/) at the Vanderbilt Institute of Surgery and Engineering.
+I'm a student studying Computer Science and Applied Mathematics at Vanderbilt University.
+Also, I am a researcher in the [Maple Lab](https://my.vanderbilt.edu/maple-lab/) at the Vanderbilt Institute of Surgery and Engineering.
 Also, I am the Vice President and Tech Lead of the [Vanderbilt Google Developer Student Club](https://github.com/VanderbiltGDSC2023).

 * 🔭 I am researching the intersection of medical imaging and augmented reality
 * 🌍  I'm from Huntsville, AL